pulumi/docs/content/blog/announcing-nextgen-azure-provider/index.md

 ## Integrated with Azure Ecosystem

 Relying on the shape of the Azure API, we can integrate the NextGen provider into the broader Azure ecosystem.
-Over the next weeks, we will release several capabilities to simplify the adoption of the new provider:
+In the coming weeks, we will release several capabilities to simplify the adoption of the new provider:

 - Command-line and web-based tools to convert Azure Resource Manager Templates to Pulumi programs in the language of your choice
 - A flow to import an existing Azure Resource Group and all its resources to your Pulumi project